Gilles Mbang Ondo: Grindavík

 In 2008, he again made a move out of France and this time to Iceland where on 1 January 2008, he signed a three-year contract with Úrvalsdeild karla club, Grindavík.
 He scored his first Úrvalsdeild goal on 27 July 2008 in a 5–3 loss against Valur.
 He scored 3 goals in 9 appearances in the 2008 Úrvalsdeild.

 He made his first appearance and scored his first goal in the 2009 Úrvalsdeild on 10 May 2009 in a 3–1 loss against Stjarnan.
-He also made his debut and scored his first goal in the Icelandic Cup on 18 June 2009 in the Third Round of the 2009 Icelandic Cup in a 3–1 win over Íþróttabandalag Akraness.
-All the three goals for the Grindavík-based club came from Gilles.
+He also made his debut and scored his first goal in the Icelandic Cup on 18 June 2009 in the third round of the 2009 Icelandic Cup in a 3–1 win over Íþróttabandalag Akraness.
+All the three goals for the Grindavík-based club came from Mbang Ondo.
 He scored 11 goals in 21 appearances in the 2009 Úrvalsdeild and thus winning the Grindavík Player of the Year award in 2009.

 In the 2010 Úrvalsdeild, he made his first appearance on 11 May 2010 in a 4–0 loss against Stjarnan and scored his first goal on 25 May 2010 in a 2–1 loss against Valur.
-He also made an appearance in the Fourth Round of the 2010 Icelandic Cup on 24 June 2010 in a 1–1 draw against Knattspyrnufélag Akureyrar which was later won by the Akureyri-based club 5–4 on penalties.
-Gilles successfully converted the fourth penalty for his side in the penalty shootout but his side failed to pull out a win against Akureyri-based club.
+He also made an appearance in the fourth round of the 2010 Icelandic Cup on 24 June 2010 in a 1–1 draw against Knattspyrnufélag Akureyrar which was later won by the Akureyri-based club 5–4 on penalties.
+Mbang Ondo successfully converted the fourth penalty for his side in the penalty shootout but his side failed to pull out a win against Akureyri-based club.
 He scored 14 goals in 20 appearances in the 2010 Úrvalsdeild, thus finishing as the top scorer of the 2010 edition of the first-tier Iceland and sharing the award with, Iceland internationals, Alfreð Finnbogason and Atli Viðar Björnsson and also ending his three-year long spell with the Grindavík-based club.
 He also won the Grindavík Player of the Year award for a second consecutive year in a row and also received the Player of the Year Award from the Football Association of Iceland in his final season with the Grindavík-based club.

 Stabæk

-In 2011, he moved to Norway where on 1 January 2011, he signed a one-year contract with Bærum-based, Stabæk Football Club.
+In 2011, Mbang Ondo moved to Norway where on 1 January 2011, he signed a one-year contract with Bærum-based, Stabæk Football Club.
 He made his Tippeligaen debut on 20 March 2011 in a 7–0 loss against Lillestrøm SK and scored his first goal on 3 April 2011 in a 2–1 win over Rosenborg BK.
-He also made his Norwegian Football Cup debut on 1 May 2011 in the First Round of the competition in a 1–0 win over Holmlia SK.
+He also made his Norwegian Football Cup debut on 1 May 2011 in the first round of the competition in a 1–0 win over Holmlia SK.
 He scored 1 goal in 3 appearances in the 2011 Norwegian Football Cup and 4 goals in 25 appearances in the 2011 Tippeligaen for the Bærum-based club.